By: CS2103T W13-4

 Aspect: Interaction with ui - the list retrieved by LogicManager

-One stores all the current accounts present in accounts
+One stores all the current accounts present in accounts, the other one stores the filteredAccounts with the filtered accounts after account find executes.

 -